DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 - A meeting will be scheduled within 12 hours of the Red Alert being raised.
 All non-delegated Core Members are required to attend regardless of whether or not they think the issue is urgent.
 - The meeting is not over until the issue is resolved or an action plan is initiated.
 - In the case of attack, all DAO operations are suspended and all Core members are required to focus on resolving the issue.
-- Once the issue is resolved, the DAO can resume normal operations.
+- Once the issue is resolved, the DAO resumes normal operations.
 - If a member feels that another member has abused the Red Alert system, the DAO can vote to demote the member in question.

 ### Governance Backlog